AlexRamos93/anestech/README.md

 ### 1.4 - Setting up the db

-1.4.1 - Run this command to migrate into the testing db and seeding mock data.
+1.4.1 - Run this command to migrate the testing db and seeding mock data.
 ```
 $ npm run db:test
 ```

-1.4.2 - Run this command to migrate into the dev db and seeding a admin user.
+1.4.2 - Run this command to migrate the dev db and seeding a admin user.
 ```
 $ npm run db:dev
 ```